Statistics at a Glance

 At a Glance

-Prevalence of this cancer: There are an estimated 41,609 people currently living with pancreas cancer in the United States.
+Prevalence of This Cancer: In 2020, there were an estimated 95,389 people living with pancreatic cancer in the United States.

-How Many People Survive 5 Years Or More after Being Diagnosed with Pancreas Cancer?
+How Many People Survive 5 Years Or More after Being Diagnosed with Pancreatic Cancer?

-Based on data from SEER 18 2003-2009.
-Gray figures represent those who have died from pancreas cancer.
+Based on data from SEER 22 (Excluding IL/MA) 2013–2019.
+Gray figures represent those who have died from pancreatic cancer.
 Green figures represent those who have survived 5 years or more.

 Survival by Stage

 Cancer stage at diagnosis, which refers to extent of a cancer in the body, determines treatment options and has a strong influence on the length of survival.
 In general, if the cancer is found only in the part of the body where it started it is localized (sometimes referred to as stage 1).
 If it has spread to a different part of the body, the stage is regional or distant.
-The earlier pancreas cancer is caught, the better chance a person has of surviving five years after being diagnosed.
-For pancreas cancer, 8.7% are diagnosed at the local stage.
-The 5-year survival for localized pancreas cancer is 24.1%.
+The earlier pancreatic cancer is caught, the better chance a person has of surviving five years after being diagnosed.
+For pancreatic cancer, 12.9% are diagnosed at the local stage.
+The 5-year relative survival for localized pancreatic cancer is 44.3%.

 Confined to Primary Site